pypeaday/olivet-davinci-resolve-automation/SCHEDULE.md

 ## October 2, 2022

-"1000 Tongues"
+"1000 Tongues" Vertical Worship
-"Your Mercy and The Lord Is My Salvation"
-"Goodness Of God"
+"Your Mercy" Austin Stone Worship AND "The Lord Is My Salvation" Keith and Kristyn Getty "Goodness Of God"